ivanli/woo-invoices/README.txt

 Coming soon

 == Changelog ==
+= 2.0.0 =
+* Forked repository.
+* Implemented copying of default terms and conditions from settings when creating new quote / invoice.

 = 1.1.7 =
 * FIX: allow WooCommerce-tied invoices to use text labels from the "Translate" tab in Sliced Invoices